George Burley

 George Elder Burley (born 3 June 1956) is a Scottish former football player and manager.
 He had a professional career spanning 21 years as a player, making 628 league appearances and earning 11 Scotland caps.
 His most successful spell came while at Ipswich Town making 394 senior appearances, and being part of the squad that won the FA Cup and UEFA Cup in 1978 and 1981 respectively.

-Burley's managerial career began in 1990 with Ayr United and has since spent spells at seven different clubs, including an eight-year spell back at Ipswich Town as manager, which included a promotion to the Premier League and guiding the club to a fifth place league finish at that level.
-On 24 January 2008 he was appointed manager of the Scotland national team.
-He was sacked on 16 November 2009, following a 3–0 defeat to Wales.
+Burley's managerial career began in 1991 with Ayr United, and he went on to manage clubs in Scotland, England and Cyprus.
+His most successful spell was an eight-year period back at Ipswich Town, where he won promotion to the Premier League and a fifth-place finish.
+He managed the Scotland national team from January 2008 until his sacking in November 2009, following a 3–0 defeat to Wales.

 Playing career

 Burley was born in Cumnock, East Ayrshire.
 He joined Ipswich Town in 1972 as an apprentice and won the FA Youth Cup in 1973.
-He made his senior debut against Manchester United at Old Trafford in 1973, being given the job of marking George Best.
-In 1978, he was a member of the Ipswich side which upset the odds to defeat Arsenal 1–0 in the FA Cup final.
-However, in 1981 injury forced him out of Ipswich's UEFA Cup final triumph over AZ Alkmaar.
-Town missed out on the First Division title on the last day of the season, finishing runners-up to Aston Villa.
+He made his senior debut, aged 17, away to Manchester United at Old Trafford in December 1973, marking George Best in a 2–0 win.
+In 1978, he was a member of the Ipswich side that defeated Arsenal 1–0 in the FA Cup final.
+In 1981 a serious knee ligament injury forced him out of Ipswich's UEFA Cup final win over AZ Alkmaar and disrupted the closing years of his time at the club.
+That season Town also missed out on the First Division title on the last day, finishing runners-up to Aston Villa.

-In 1985, he joined Sunderland after making 500 appearances for Ipswich, and was part of the Sunderland team that slipped into the Third Division in 1987, only to win promotion a year later.
+In 1985, he joined Sunderland after making about 500 appearances in all competitions for Ipswich, and was part of the Sunderland team that slipped into the Third Division in 1987, only to win promotion a year later.

 He played for Gillingham in the 1988–89 season, but was unable to prevent them from being relegated to the Fourth Division.
 He moved back to Scotland in 1989 to play for Motherwell.